project-valhalla/main/README.md

 - improve server browser: server previews, letting the joining player type the server passwords directly in the browser;

-- UI window that allows players to edit server variables in game;
+- launcher that allows players to edit server variables and set up their own server;

 - move frag messages regarding the player (you got killed by, you killed, double kill, etc) to the center of the screen;